cwestend/iNNterpol/iNNterpol_PHOENIX/README.md

 ## Usage

 Just run it in the directory with the above files, and you can get the interpolated atmosphere in (log) mass, temp, pressure and electronic density (indexes from 0 to 3).
-For example, to get the temperature for M/H = 0, C/M=O/M=0, Teff = 5000 and logg = 2.5 you can do in an interactive python shell:
+For example, to get the temperature for M/H = 0, Other/M=0, Teff = 5000 and logg = 2.5 you can do in an interactive python shell:

 ```
 % run "./innterpol.py"

-% taur, nn_innterp = innterpol([0, 0, 0, 5500, 2.5])
+% nn_innterp, taur = innterpol([0, 0, 5500, 2.5])
 ```

 and you can plot it out rebuilding the optical depths as in: